 - Request restrictions on your health records.
 You have the right to ask us to not use or share certain health information.
-We may not agree to this request if it would affect your care.
+We may not agree to this request, but we will follow any request we agree to.

 - Request confidential communications.
 You have the right to ask us to contact you in a specific way (for example a home phone or office phone) or to send mail to a different address.
 We will consider all reasonable requests and we must agree if you tell us you would be in danger if we do not.

 - Receive a copy of your health records.
-You have the right to see and copy certain health information about you.
+You have the right to see or get a copy of your health and claims information.
 We may charge you for the cost of copying the records.

 - Receive an accounting of disclosures.
 You have the right to receive a list (accounting) of the times we have shared your health information for the six years prior to your request.
 The list will not include releases made for purposes of treatment, payment, health care operations, or certain other releases (such as those you asked us to make).
 If you ask for more than one list per year, we may charge you for the cost of providing it.

 - Receive a copy of this notice.
 You have a right to ask for a paper copy of this notice at any time.
 We will provide you with a paper copy promptly.

 - Notification of a breach.
 You will be notified in the event of a breach of your unsecured protected health information.